astojanov/astojanov.github.io/projects/clover/index.md

 const __m256  dot_f  = _mm256_cvtepi32_ps(dot_32);
 ```

-Finally, the last thing that we have to consider is multiplying the result, with the
+Finally, we perform the last multiplication in the block iteration with the
-corresponding scales, and accumulate it into the result.
-For that we can use `FMA`
+corresponding scale, and accumulate it into the result.
+For that we can use an `FMA`
 instructions:

 ```cpp